kyma-project/cloud-manager/docs/contributor/architecture/README.md

 Due to the non-scalable concurrent reconciliation of large number of clusters the SKR Cloud Resources Controller Manager cannot keep long-living connections on the remote clusters permanently watching for changes.
-Instead, a custom SKR Looper component loops through SKRs with the Cloud Manager module enabled, and instantiates new ControllerRuntime manager that lists all the "watched" (reconciler registered with the manager with `.For()` or `.Watches()` methods as defined in controller-runtime) and with them maintain a shot lived "cache" until all SKR reconcilers are called with respective resources they are managing.
+Instead, a custom SKR Looper component loops through SKRs with the Cloud Manager module added, and instantiates new ControllerRuntime manager that lists all the "watched" (reconciler registered with the manager with `.For()` or `.Watches()` methods as defined in controller-runtime) and with them maintain a shot lived "cache" until all SKR reconcilers are called with respective resources they are managing.
 Once all is done, all resources for that SKR, shot-living cache, client...